Antisocial personality disorder

 People with antisocial personality disorder tend to disregard authority, the law or the rights of other people.
 They may tell lies, behave aggressively or engage in illegal behaviour such as stealing, drug taking and violence.

 Some people with antisocial personality disorder are highly successful, intelligent and charming but exploit others for their own personal gain.
 Others are unable to maintain a job or stable home and end up in prison or in drug or alcohol facilities.
 They are generally unable to sustain meaningful relationships with others.

 People with antisocial personality disorder tend to:

-- fail to respect the law and repeatedly behave illegally
+- be irresponsible, fail to respect the law and repeatedly behave illegally

 - lie and deceive others